Pāua: Human use

 Whole shells were commonly used as ashtrays through the 20th century, and highly polished New Zealand pāua shells are popular as pieces of modern jewellery, with their striking blue, green, and purple iridescence.
+Pāua shell is also used as an inlay in a manner similar to mother of pearl.

 Aquaculture

 Background

 Pāua aquaculture is a growing industry in New Zealand.
-The industry was started in New Zealand in the 1980s, and to date there are 14 pāua farms operating throughout New Zealand, from Whangārei to Stewart Island.
+The industry was started in New Zealand in the 1980s, and to date there are fourteen pāua farms operating throughout New Zealand, from Whangārei to Stewart Island.
 The first farms consisted of small-scale backyard and shed farms in which techniques and processes that grew good-quality pāua were developed; these are now being used on a commercial scale in large pāua farms.
 These farms produce pāua for their meat and shells, and some include the production of blue pearls.
 Most of the production from these farms is exported to the US and Asian markets.

 There is high demand on the worldwide market, as decline in wild stocks due to overfishing and poaching means that the global market for abalone is greatly undersupplied.

 Meat and shells

 Most pāua farms grow pāua produced from wild broodstock; however, some have developed their own hatcheries and selective breeding programs to produce faster-growing species.
-The pāua are grown to market size (depending on conditions, this usually takes 2–3 years) in either long trays with inflow of seawater at one end and outflow at the other, or smaller tanks with tipper buckets that regularly dump seawater into the tanks to recreate the wave motion pāua experience in the wild.
+The pāua are grown to market size (depending on conditions, this usually takes 2–3 years) in either long trays with inflow of seawater at one end and outflow at the other, or smaller tanks with tipper buckets that regularly dump seawater into the tanks to recreate the wave motion that pāua experience in the wild.

 A number of different feeds are used throughout the pāua's life-cycle.
 Pāua hatch as trochophore larvae and feed on plankton present in seawater pumped into the holding tanks.
 When the larvae are ready to settle (usually 7 days at 16 C), they are moved to settlement tanks that consist of many glass plates with small films of diatoms present (usually Navicula minimata).
 The diatoms are the main food source for the juveniles until they reach about 3 cm in length; the diet is then switched to a macroalgae species.
 Several species have been used, including Lessonia variegata, Pterocladia sp. and Ulva lactuca; however, research has shown that pāua will eat most seaweed species.
-The pāua are considered adults around 6 cm in size and are then fed on a meal-based diet until they are ready for processing and sale.
+The pāua are considered adults at around 6 cm in size and are then fed on a meal-based diet until they are ready for processing and sale.